derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 Just like natural languages have many words, rules, and exceptions, so too do programming languages.
 As we all know from experience, we only use a small fraction of a language to communicate.
 JavaScript—and programming languages in general—are no different.

-The JavaScript subset is broken down into four groups:
+The JavaScript subset we'll cover is broken down into four groups:
 1. Identifiers
 2. Expressions
 3. Operators
 4. Statements

-These four groupings enable four respective qualities:
+These four groupings make a program potentially useful by enabling it to do work.
+Think of the respective groupings as:
 1. Named shortcuts to values
 2. Values
 3. Characters for manipulating values